 Improvements include new lighting and sound equipment, a new two-level wood stage, new artist green room and dressing rooms, a new loading dock, a new sound wall to block noise from the 101 Freeway, a new concessions building with full kitchen, and a new 150-seat picnic terrace.

-The Ford is owned and operated by the County of Los Angeles through a three-way partnership between the Los Angeles County Arts Commission, the Department of Parks and Recreation, and the Ford Theatre Foundation.
+The Ford is owned and operated by the County of Los Angeles in partnership with the Department of Parks and Recreation and the Ford Theatre Foundation.

 "The Pilgrimage Play"